ckapak/sei-group-project/README.md

 }
 ```

-So, as an example, if the user misses out a required piece of info on the registration form - a user-friendly error message is returned and prompts the user to complete all fields.
+As an example, if the user misses out a required piece of info on the registration form - the interface returns a user-friendly error message and prompts the user to complete all fields.

 ![picture](src/assets/register.png)

 ### User Comments

-I also added the functionality for users to make comments on the 'show event' page which appears alongside their handle username and profile image:
+I enabled users (once logged in) to make comments on the event page which appears alongside their handle username and profile image:

 ```
             <div className="four columns showpage-column-right">